printvis/documentation/docs/Legacy/Estimation/Formulas.md

 ## Special Box Calculation Formula

-Formula 810 is a formula to assist in calculating the number of boxes needed for an order.
-This system formula is unique in that some setup is required.
+Formula 810 and the User Formula Type “Box Calculation” are formulas to assist in calculating the number of boxes needed for an order.
+The formulas are limited to rectangular cuboids (boxed/pallets) and cannot be used for other shapes.<br>The special feature of these formulas is that they require a certain amount of setup.

 <ol>
   <li>